JakobMie/nightlightstats/README.md

 - You could use a pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2018).

-- There is a [Matlab code](https://github.com/alexeiabrahams/nighttime-lights) to de-blur the DMSP data (Abrahams et al., 2018).
+- There is a [Matlab code](https://github.com/alexeiabrahams/nighttime-lights) to de-blur the DMSP data (see Abrahams et al., 2018).

-- The monthly data lack values for summer months when a region is not close to equator due to stray light at summer nights when the sun sets late.
+- The monthly data lack values for summer months when a region is not close to equator due to stray light during summer nights when the sun sets late.
 This is an issue with the DMSP data as well, but since there are yearly composite images for the DMSP data, it is not directly visible.
-However, fewer values of the summer months have gone into calculating the yearly composite image the further you away from the equator.
+However, fewer values of the summer months have gone into calculating the yearly composite image the further you go away from the equator.

 - Snowfall in winter influences light reflection and increases brightness depending on the amount of snowfall.
 This point and the previous one can nicely be illustrated by looking at the mean of light values of Moscow, a bright city with a lot of snow in winter and a large distance to the equator.
-You can see that the summer months are not available and that the values in winter fluctuate strongly.
+You can see that values for the summer months are not available and that the values in the winter months fluctuate strongly.

 <figure>
   <img src="moscow.png" width="600">